SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

 .. note::

     **How do I find my Session ID?** The ``id`` of the session is printed when the session is started by :meth:`renku session start
-    <renku.ui.cli.session>` .

-    In the example above, the session id is ``user-myproject-02a9e407``, so the command to open the SSH session is: ``renku session open --ssh user-myproject-02a9e407``.
+    <renku.ui.cli.session>`.
+In the example above, the session id is
+    ``user-myproject-02a9e407``, so the command to open the SSH session is:
+    ``renku session open --ssh user-myproject-02a9e407``.

-    If you need to find your session id again, use :meth:`renku session ls <renku.ui.cli.session>`.
+    If you need to find your Session ID again, use :meth:`renku session ls <renku.ui.cli.session>`.

 .. note::